 Are you a non-native English speaker?
 Do you need to improve your English to help you settle into the community and understand the culture?
 Do you want to be able to read, write, speak and listen with more confidence?
 Would you like to learn essential language skills to effectively communicate in English?
-Then our Entry Level 1 and Entry Level 2 are likely to be the most suitable ones for you.
+Then our Entry Level 2 is likely to be the most suitable one for you.

 English – Entry Level 3, Level 1 and Level 2

 Is your first language English or have you already got the Entry Level 2 qualification?
 Do you need to improve your everyday English and gain a sound grasp of basic English knowledge and skills?
 Do you want to get better at reading newspaper articles, drafting letters/e-mails and speaking more confidently?
 If so, then you may find the Entry Level 3, Level 1 or Level 2 courses are more suitable for you.

 Maths – Entry Level 3, Level 1, Level 2